This guide contains advice on how and where to search for records of Royal Flying Corps (RFC) officers.

 What do I need to know before I start?

+The Royal Flying Corps (RFC), founded in 1912, was the first air service.
 In July 1914 the RFC’s naval wing was detached to form the Royal Naval Air Service (RNAS).
 On 1 April 1918 the two services were merged again to form the Royal Air Force (RAF).

 Before 1 April 1918, the RFC was a corps of the British army.
 If you are looking for an RFC officer, consult both RAF and British army service records.

 The service records of RFC/RAF officers who relinquished their commissions after 1920 are still kept by the Ministry of Defence.